The 1979-80 Topps (and corresponding O-Pee-Chee) Wayne Gretzky rookie card is one of the most iconic cards in the hobby.

 Print Dot on Gretzky’s Shoulder

 An original Wayne Gretzky O-Pee-Chee rookie card will ALWAYS have a yellow dot on his left shoulder.
-While I personally haven’t witnessed any fakes with the print dot, I’ve been told that they exist, so just because you have the dot doesn’t necessarily mean that the card is authentic.
+While I haven’t witnessed any fakes with the print dot, I’ve been told that they exist, so just because you have the dot doesn’t necessarily mean the card is authentic.
 It becomes a part of the puzzle you need to put together!

 Here’s a reprint without the yellow dot: